 Once the desired units are highlighted pressing the "M" button will store the selection and move up one level in the menu.
 Once units are changed all unit dependent menus will change to those units.
-For example: range, etc
+For example: range, alarms, etc

-7.2.2 Units Configuration for Volume and Mass Outputs.
+7.2.2 Units Configuration for Volume, Mass, and Height Outputs.

-Units of volume and mass (KG, LB, Gallon, Liter, PCT vol) will output linearly with respect to those variables compensating for nonlinear portions of a vessel.
+Units of height, (inches and mm) will scale relative to fluid level compensated for density.
+Units of volume and mass (KG, LB, Gallon, Liter, HectoLiter, PCT vol) will output linearly with respect to those variables compensating for nonlinear portions of a vessel.
 The display will show the volume or mass located below the bottom of the sensor when no product is present and will respond after product covers the sensor diaphragm.
+Hectoliter option is available only on firmware revision L3H.01.06.0 and later.

-To configure a unit for volume or mass outputs the following actions must be taken.
+To configure a unit for volume, mass or height outputs the following actions must be taken.